ibm-cloud-docs/account/account-types.md

 ### Pay-As-You-Go account

-With a Pay-As-You-Go account, you can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
+With a Pay-As-You-Go account, you can create several resource groups to easily manage quota and view billing usage for a set of resources.

 You're eligible for free runtime and service allowances.
 If you use more than the free allowance, you receive a monthly {{site.data.keyword.Bluemix_notm}} invoice.
 The invoice will be in United States dollars (USD) and details your resource charges.

 In many countries and regions, you can sign up for a Pay-As-You-Go account from the {{site.data.keyword.Bluemix_notm}} console.
 After you provide your billing and credit card information, accept the terms and conditions, and submit your account request.
-Then, your credit card will be validated.
+Then, your credit card is validated.
 A confirmation email of the account information is also sent.
 A few minutes after you receive the confirmation email, you can return to the console to continue building your apps.

 If your online request can't be processed for your country or region, contact {{site.data.keyword.Bluemix_notm}} Sales by using the link that is listed on the
 [{{site.data.keyword.Bluemix_notm}} Support ![External link icon](../icons/launch-glyph.svg)](http://ibm.biz/bluemixsupport){: new_window} page.